mstksg/inCode/copy/entries/log-sh.md

 #### Entering a note

+Don't believe me?
 Here's how you enter in a note:

 ~~~bash
 $ log.sh hey, this is a note!